jwl-7/c0de_gr1nd/fizz_buzz/README.md

 Explanation:
 1. Create a list that will hold the output of numbers 1 to n
 2. Loop over the numbers from 1 to n
-3. Use the % modulo operator to computer what the number is divisible by
+3. Use the % modulo operator to compute what the number is divisible by
     a.
 If the number is divisible by both 3 and 5, add 'FizzBuzz' to the list
     ```python
     if i % 15 == 0: list.append('FizzBuzz')